-While the taxation of segregated fund contracts is similar in many ways to the taxation of investments in mutual fund trusts, there are some differences that are advantageous to investors.
+While the taxation of segregated fund contracts is similar in some ways to the taxation of investments in mutual fund trusts, there are some differences that are advantageous to investors.

 Capital losses not used in the current year can be carried back three years or carried forward to future years.
-In other words, the investor chooses when to claim any excess capital losses rather than the fund.
+In other words, an investor, not the fund, chooses when to claim any excess capital losses.

 All taxable events reported

 The insurer tracks the cost base for each investor and all taxable events are reflected on a T3.
-There is no additional accounting required by the investor.
+There’s no additional accounting required by an investor.

-Segregated fund contracts are insurance (annuity) contracts and as such a beneficiary can be named to receive any proceeds on the death of the life insured (annuitant).
-This means that the proceeds are paid directly to the beneficiary and do not flow through the estate and therefore will avoid legal, estate administration, as well as probate and other fees associated with the settling of an estate.
+Segregated fund contracts are insurance (annuity) contracts and, as such, a beneficiary can be named to receive any proceeds on the death of the life insured (annuitant).
+This means the proceeds are paid directly to the beneficiary and don’t flow through the estate, and therefore, will avoid legal, estate administration, probate, and other fees associated with the settling of an estate.

-To accomplish the same benefit of bypassing the estate, mutual funds are often held in joint ownership² , particularly with spouses, even though the assets may belong to only one of the owners.
+To get the same benefit of bypassing the estate, mutual funds are often held in joint ownership,2 particularly with spouses, even though the assets may belong to only one of the owners.
 When one owner dies, the assets automatically become the property of the other owner.
-The drawback to these arrangements is that the signature of both owners is required to effect many transactions.
+The drawback to these arrangements is that the signature of both owners is required for many transactions.

 Under Manulife segregated fund contracts, any revocable beneficiary can be named without affecting the ability of the owner to manage the account.
-The beneficiary can also be changed at anytime without the beneficiary’s consent.
-The joint ownership of the mutual fund could not be changed unless both owners agreed.
+The beneficiary can also be changed at any time without the beneficiary’s consent.
+Joint ownership of a mutual fund can’t be changed unless both owners agree.

-For non-registered investments, creditor protection may also be available where the named beneficiary is a member of the family class or an irrevocable beneficiary.
-In provinces other than Quebec, a family class beneficiary would be any of the spouse³ , child, grandchild or parent of the annuitant.
-In Quebec, a family class beneficiary would be any of the following: the married or civil union spouse, or descendants and ascendants of the policyholder.
+For non-registered investments, creditor protection may also be available if the named beneficiary is a member of the family class or an irrevocable beneficiary.
+In provinces other than Quebec, a family class beneficiary would be any of the spouse,3 child, grandchild, or parent of the annuitant.
+In Quebec, a family class beneficiary would be any of the following: the married or civil union spouse, or descendants or ascendants of the policyholder.

-To discuss these advantages in detail and learn more about segregated fund contracts, please contact your advisor.
+To discuss these advantages in detail and learn more about segregated fund contracts, contact your advisor.

-1 Residents of Quebec will also receive a RL-16 tax slip.
-2 Joint ownership with right of survivorship does not apply in Quebec.
-3 For creditor protection, the definition of spouse may include a common-law spouse or same-sex spouse, depending upon provincial legislation.
+1 Residents of Quebec will also receive an RL-16 tax slip.
+2 Joint ownership with right of survivorship doesn’t apply in Quebec.
+3 For creditor protection, the definition of spouse may include a common-law spouse or same-sex spouse, depending on provincial legislation.